tallishpaul/todo.txt-to-Tasks.org-converter/README.md

 + Todo.txt needs to be without format/syntax errors or this program will break.
 Also, it is likely that \ and double quotes " will break it - remove them first in a text editor if necessary.
 I use double quotes " for inches, but replaced with two single quotes '' - which happen to look like double quotes " in Tasks app font.
 All other symbols available in Simpletask seem to work OK.

-+ This processes todo format creation date, completion date, due date, threshold date and whether the todo is complete, and converts them to the equivalent Tasks.org fields.
-It does not process recurring/repeating todo format of Simpletask into Tasks.org recurring tasks.
++ It recognises and processes todo format creation date, completion date, due date, threshold date and whether the todo is complete, and converts them to the equivalent Tasks.org fields.
+It does not recognise or process recurring/repeating todo format of Simpletask into Tasks.org recurring tasks.
 The syntax is left in the title of the task in Tasks.org.

++ It recognises todo format @context and +project and processes both as tags named the same but with the @ and + removed.
+This means a loss of information if you use those differently.
+It also means that if you have a @context and a +project named the same then they will end up being the same tag.
+Dealing with these issues in the todo.txt file before conversion in a text editor using search and replace seems best.

 + Each task after the first one in a Tasks.org json has a field "order", a 9 digit number.
 In short, this doesn't appear to be needed to import todos, so is left out.